-October 2003 - The UK Government made the The Road Vehicles (Construction and Use) (Amendment) (No. 4) Regulations 2003 banning driving whilst using of a mobile phone.
-Effectively mandating the use of hands free kit and thus phone to car links.
+October 2003 - The UK Government made the The Road Vehicles (Construction and Use) (Amendment) (No. 4) Regulations 2003 banning driving whilst using a mobile phone.
+Effectively mandating the use of hands-free kits and thus phone-to-car links.

 May 2003 - Thailand's Finance Minister Suchart Jaovisidha is trapped in a BMW due to a malfunction of the vehicle's computer system.

 2003 - The NY Times story Gentlemen, Start Hacking Your Engines on ECU modifications and a full injection system control by a digital organiser (Palm Pilot).